Trauma / PTSD / OSI

 Addiction or substance abuse is a common comorbidity among people suffering with chronic PTSD.
 According to Time magazine 50-66 percent of people who suffer from PTSD also simultaneously battle the disease of addiction.
 Clinical Psychology journal published that people who struggle with PTSD are two to four times more likely to battle addiction than their peers who do not struggle with PTSD.

-We do not believe that additional harmful, mood-altering and potentially addictive drugs is a logical solution or treatment.
-Drugs tend to numb or mask the trauma but can not resolve the deeply rooted source of the trauma.
+We do not believe that it is always appropriate that additional harmful, mood-altering and potentially addictive drugs be the logical solution or treatment.
+Drugs tend to numb or mask the trauma and not necessarily resolve the deeply rooted source of the trauma.